-This guide provides details on querying and interpreting responses from Auvik’s APIs, and provides insight into best practices for development with Auvik APIs.
+This guide provides details on querying and understanding responses from Auvik’s APIs and provides Auvik API development best practices to help improve your experience.

 We’ll cover the following topics: